bjelinek42/groupGrub-front/README.md

 Usernames and passwords can be found in backend seeds file

-View on heroku (still a work in progress): https://desolate-shore-45884.herokuapp.com/
+View on Netlify (still a work in progress): https://majestic-stardust-def3bf.netlify.app/

 ## Installation